The Zakharov system in dimension $d \geqslant 4$: Proofs of the main results

 \subsection{Acknowledgements}

 Financial support by the German Research Foundation (DFG) through the CRC 1283 ``Taming uncertainty and profiting from randomness and low regularity in analysis, stochastics and their applications'' is acknowledged.
 The authors would like to thank the anonymous referee for his valuable suggestions and Akansha Sanwal for spotting a number of typos.
+The authors thank Martin Spitz for pointing out errors in Theorems 7.6 and 7.7 of the published version.
+We have fixed the conditions (7.3) and (7.8), as well as the proofs, together with slight improvement of Propositions 6.1 and 6.2, in the current version of the paper.